-You are a wild being of this earth that has evolved with plants trying to take care of you, elevate you, heal you and nourish you.
+You are a wild being on this earth that has evolved and inhabited with plants trying to take care of you, elevate you, heal you and nourish you.

-The ancient, ancestral and evolutionary practice of engaging with plants as medicine.
+Plant Medicine is an ancient and scientific practice engaging with plants as medicine.

 Plants can influence our being in a multitude of ways.
 Chamomile, for instance, has an antispasmodic activity credited to several flavonol glycosides.
 Apigenin is the most studied 20 plus flavonoids to be the most potent action.
 Studies have shown that the flavonoids in chamomile are a stronger antispasmodic than papaverine from the opium poppy.
 Conventionally, scientists first started extracting and isolating chemicals from plants in the 18th century and looking at plants based on a reductionist approach.
 We can see how even within the conventional medical systems, herbs have played and continue to play an essential role in medicine.